fredschuck/fredschuck/README.md

 ## Hey! 👋
 I'm Fred, a computer science student from UNC Charlotte.
 I'm an avid DIY'er and love to build things.
-I'm currently learning mobile application development for Android and React.
+I'm currently learning Spring, mobile application development for Android, and React.
 I'm always looking for new opportunities to learn and grow as a developer.

 > [Resume](https://github.com/fredschuck/fredschuck/blob/main/FredSchuck_resume.pdf)